FennaKort/verdantia-site/README.txt

 13 Feb 25
 - Fenna working on CSS; primarily adjusting display for homepage and reorganizing font heirarchy structure [] site needs logo
-[] site needs a figure and figcaption
+[x] site needs a figure and figcaption - added 20 feb to services page

 HTML changes:
 - replaced div with nav for menu buttons
 - added main and footer tags
 [] footer tags need content
 - changed id structure for tagline container on homepage

+20 Feb 25.
+Fenna
+- resized all images according to design specs
+- replaced outer divs on services page with section elements for improved semantic html